ytopt-team/ytopt/README.md

     scripts and a set of examples for using ytopt-libe with new features ytopt-libe/hpo/
-    Hyperparameter optimization with 7 and 17 hyperparameters using libensemble ytopt-libe/hpo4llm/
+    Hyperparameter optimization with 7 and 17 hyperparameters using libensemble
-    Hyperparameter optimization for a loss function for LLM training
 ```

 # Basic Usage